 The Nevada DMV bill of sale, or formally known as Form VP104, allows for the transfer of ownership for a motor vehicle that is located or will be registered in the State.
 The buyer and seller names and mailing addresses should be included as well as the vehicle information, such as the VIN, must be written in the form.
 The Seller has five (5) days to report the sale to the to DMV.
 Report Online Odometer Disclosure – Use if…

 The Nevada firearm bill of sale is a legal document that states an agreement between two (2) parties in relation to a gun that has been purchased or sold.
-All residents of the state are allowed to possess a gun (See State Gun Laws) without the requirement of registration except for those living in Clark County.
-Clark County Residents – See Gun Registration Instructions Apply Here How to Write Date of Sale Buyer’s and Seller’s Name and Mailing Address *Description…
+All residents of the state are allowed to possess a gun (See State Gun Laws) without the requirement of registration.
+Beginning in 2015, a resident of Clark county no longer has to register a firearm.
+How to Write Date of Sale Buyer’s and Seller’s Name and Mailing Address *Description of the…

 The Nevada off highway vehicle bill of sale, or known as Form OHV006, is for vehicles as defined in NRS 490.082 between a buyer and a seller.
 The form is to be kept by both parties and the new owner will use the bill of sale if they ever should decide to Register in the State.
 How to Write The State Instructions may be found on the first (1st) page of the form, but it is imperative the following information is stated…

 Bring the following documents to a NV DMV Office:

 Vehicle Bill of Sale (Form VP-104)